mahmoudAcm/problem-timing-status/README.md

 Your problems list are saved into your local machine and also all other data you see on this site. no external storage are used.

-You can add, edit, mark as finshed and remove any problem from your problems list.
+You can add, edit, mark as finshed, remove and reorder any problem from your problems list.

 The problem id is its link i.e https://codeforces.com/contest/1480/problem/B.